z-lab-osu/HBM-stimulus-level-fMRI/README.md

         [path]/m3_osc_roi_args_run1.R [ROI number]

-**NOTE*: This takes about 2 hours for each ROI, so we suggest looping through ROIs using SLURM/BATCH.
+**NOTE*: This takes about 2 hours for each ROI (computing environment: Ohio Supercomputer), so we suggest looping through ROIs using SLURM/BATCH.

 e.g.,